jessepav/lacygoill-wiki-backup/tmux/environment.md

     └ path to the server socket

 #
-# What are the global environment of the tmux server, and the environment local to a tmux session?
+# What are the global environment of the tmux server, and a session environment?

-They are two sets of environment variables  which will be passed to each process started by the tmux server (which is typically a shell, but not necessarily).
+They are two  sets of environment variables  which will be merged  and passed to each process  started by the  tmux server (which is  typically a shell,  but not necessarily).

+The global environment applies to all sessions, while a session environment only applies to a given tmux session.

 ## How are they initialized?